HO-COOH/FastCopy/README.md

 vcpkg install spdlog:x64-windows
 vcpkg install abseil:x64-windows
 ```
+### Known issue
+- App crash after the window closed (does not affect users, low priority)

 ## Translation
 For contribution to translation, there are 2 places to be translated: